HimoriK/book/src/ch05-01-defining-structs.md

 To define `AlwaysEqual`, we use the `struct` keyword, the name we want, and then a semicolon.
 No need for curly brackets or parentheses!
 Then we can get an instance of `AlwaysEqual` in the `subject` variable in a similar way: using the name we defined, without any curly brackets or parentheses.
-Imagine that later we’ll implement behavior for this type such that every instance of `AlwaysEqual` is always equal to every instance of any other type, perhaps to have a known result for testing purposes.
-We wouldn’t need any data to implement that behavior!
-You’ll see in Chapter 10 how to define traits and implement them on any type, including unit-like structs.

 > ### Ownership of Struct Data
 >